Nicklas Helenius: Back to AaB

 Helenius played the first three season games for AaB, one from start and two from the bench.
 However, he was sent out on loan once again.
 His contract would expire in the summer 2017 and Helenius announced, that he would not be extending it.
 So he would be leaving the club after he was back from loan.

 Loan to Silkeborg IF

 On 10 August 2016, it was confirmed, that Helenius was loaned out to Silkeborg IF for the whole season.
 He played 29 league games and scored 10 goals in this season.

 OB

 On 30 January 2017, it was confirmed that OB had signed Helenius from AaB, but first valid from when his contract expired with AaB in the summer of 2017.

 AGF

 On 7 July 2019, Helenius joined AGF on a three-year contract.

 Return to Silkeborg

 On 14 December 2020, Silkeborg IF confirmed that Helenius would return to the club from 2021 on a 3.5-year contract.

 Return to AaB

-In January 2023, Helenius returned to AaB, signigning a deal until the end of 2025.
+In January 2023, Helenius returned to AaB, signing a deal until the end of 2025.